rramchan12/Data-Analyst-NanoDegree/P3 - Data Wrangling using NoSQL/Project Report.md

 <bounds minlat="40.6192000" minlon="-74.1783000" maxlat="40.7629000" maxlon="-73.9201000"/>

 ## Initial Parsing ##
-I did an initial parsing using python to get a sense of the data, and also few identification of problem areas using the script [initial_analysis.py]()
+I did an initial parsing using python to get a sense of the data, and also few identification of problem areas using the script [initial_analysis.py](https://github.com/rramchan12/Data-Analyst-NanoDegree/blob/master/P3%20-%20Data%20Wrangling%20using%20NoSQL/script/init_analysis.py)
-This gave me the list of tags in my data set, and also an analysis of the possible problem characters in the tags
+This gave me the list of tags in my data set, and also an idea of the possible problem characters in the tags

 ```
 *********************TAG CATEGORIZATION*****************